stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

 </div>

 ###NOT
 You can add `NOT` before any conditional statement if you'd like to select the rows for which that statement is false.
-Run this query and check out how Macklemore magically disappears!

     SELECT *
       FROM tutorial.billboard_top_100_year_end
      WHERE year = 2013
-       AND year_rank NOT > 5
+       AND year_rank NOT 1

-Using `NOT` with `<` and `>` usually doesn't make sense because you can simply use the opposite comparative operator instead. `NOT` is more commonly used with `LIKE`:
+Using `NOT` with `<` and `>` usually doesn't make sense because you can simply use the opposite comparative operator instead. `NOT` is more commonly used with `LIKE`.
+Run this query and check out how Macklemore magically disappears!

     SELECT *
       FROM tutorial.billboard_top_100_year_end